nushell/nufmt/docs/CONTRIBUTING.md

 Salutations!
 Thanks for coming by and the interest into this project!
 We would like to order the contributions like this:

 - Before you start hacking, it is important to **ask first** if your idea or bugfix is in order.
-Create an issue or [come and say hi in the discord](https://discord.gg/NtAbbGn).
+Create an issue or come and say hi in the [`#nufmt` channel](https://discord.com/channels/601130461678272522/1087437882396004442) by joining [the discord](https://discord.gg/NtAbbGn).
 We don't bite!.

   It would be sad that you do the effort to clone the project, successfully make the PR, but it wasn't in our plans or there is another PR that is currently adressing that issue.